whu8-stat660/course-questions-wiki/week-06/README.md

 [Course Textbook Chapter 7, Problem 1]
+- Question (whu8-stat660): What’s the two phases processed in a SAS DATA step?
+- Answer(whu8-stat660): Compilation phase and execution phase.
+During the compilation phase, the program data vector is created.
+The descriptor portion of the new SAS data set is created at the end of the compilation phase.
+Observations are not written until the execution phase.

 [Course Textbook Chapter 7, Problem 2]
+- Question (whu8-stat660):  What are syntax errors?
+- Answer(whu8-stat660): Syntax checking can detect common errors such as invalid options or missing punctuation, but not the values of variables and formats.

 [Course Textbook Chapter 7, Problem 3]
+- Question (whu8-stat660): How does the DATA step execute?
+- Answer(whu8-stat660): The DATA step executes once for each record in the input file, unless otherwise directed.

 [Course Textbook Chapter 7, Problem 4]
+- Question (whu8-stat660): What does the _N_ automatic variable represents?
+- Answer(whu8-stat660): The _N_ automatic variable represents the number of times the DATA step has iterated.

 [Course Textbook Chapter 7, Problem 5]
+- Question (whu8-stat660): What would the value of _ERROR_ would be?
+- Answer(whu8-stat660): 0 or 1.
+Zero means there is no data error while 1 represents one or multiple errors.

 [Course Textbook Chapter 7, Problem 6]
+- Question (whu8-stat660): How could we arrange the order of variables in a new SAS data set？
+- Answer(whu8-stat660): We could arrange the order by defining it in the DATA step.

 [Week 6 SAS Recipe: obtain-column-information]
+- Question (whu8-stat660): What’s the use of dictionary library in approach 3?